anandsagan/UdacityRoboND3/writeup_template.md

 Now we have filtered and clustered all the objects in the scene.
 Next, we need to implement our object recognition techniques into the `pcl_callback()` function to identify the separate objects.

-#### 2. Complete Exercise 3 Steps.
-Features extracted and SVM trained.
-Object recognition implemented.
+#### 3. Features extracted and SVM trained.
+Object recognition implemented
 Before we get to identifying the objects in the scene, we need to train a support vector machine (SVM) to identify all the objects in the scenes.
 We can do this by creating histograms of the colors and surface normals for each object in various orientations.
 We can build color and surface normal histograms in the training environment provided in Exercise 3.
 I changed the launch file to open objects used in the project.
 Each object will have a unique histogram and we can feed this data into the SVM to help identify objects in our RVIZ environment.

 1. **Color**: To train the SVM to determine the color of each object.
 The code below is found in the `features.py` in the sensor_stick package.
 I implemented my color histograms to use the HSV color space, and we can do this simply by running our RGB points through the `rgb_to_hsv` function also in `features.py`.
 HSV makes it easier to identify the colors through all brightness levels.
 Once we have the color histogram, we can normalize it so it can be used to be compared to different sets of data.